DamoM73/turtle_vid_tute/lesson_3.md

 Now that we are using variables, we can copy the `for` loop and use it as many times as we want.
 The values for `sides`, `length`, and `degrees` will always use the values we assigned to the at the beginning.

 In programming this is called a **single point of truth**.
-This means if we change the value assigned to `sides`, we can change the value for all places where `sides` is used.
+This means, if we change the value assigned to `sides`, we can change the value for uses of the variable `sides`.
 Same for `length` and `degrees`.

 ---